Type 2 Diabetes and Insulin

 If you do decide to use insulin to help control your type 2 diabetes, you should learn all you can about it.
 Talk to your doctor and diabetes treatment team.
 They can walk you through the basics of insulin dosing, answer any questions you have, and help you figure out how to balance food, exercise, and insulin as you take care of your body.

 Read on to learn more about the basics of insulin treatment.
-You can also visit our Patient Guide to Insulin for more details.
+You can also visit our Patient Guide to Insulin

 Types of Insulin